openwallet-foundation/credo-ts/docs/migration/updating.md

 ```

 ### Storing the agent storage version outside of the agent storage

+When the version of the storage is stored outside of the agent storage, you don't have to initialize the `UpdateAssistant` on every agent agent startup.
+You can just check if the storage version is up to date and instantiate the `UpdateAssistant` if not.
+The advantage of this approach is that you don't have to instantiate the `UpdateAssistant` on every agent startup, but this does mean that you have to store the storage version yourself.

+When a wallet has been exported and later imported you don't always have the latest version available.
+If this is the case you can always rely on Method 1 or 2 for updating the wallet, and storing the version yourself afterwards.
+You can also get the current version by calling `await updateAssistant.getCurrentAgentStorageVersion()`.
+Do note the `UpdateAssistant` needs to be initialized before calling this method.

 ```ts
 import { UpdateAssistant, Agent } from '@aries-framework/core'